Difference Between LED and OLED

 LED vs OLED

-LED works on the principle of electroluminescence and it was invented by H.J Round in 1907.
-Both OLED and LED share the same principle and OLED is a developed version of LED.
+LED works on the principle of electroluminescence, and it was invented by H.J.
+Round in 1907.
+OLED and LED share the same principle, and OLED is a developed version of LED.

-OLED (Organic light-emitting diode) is a type of LED (Light-emitting diode) in which the film of organic compound that has a layer of emissive electroluminescent, which gives out light, in retort to an electric current passed through it.
-LED on the other hand is a semiconducting light source that emits light when electric current flows through it.
+OLED (Organic light-emitting diode) is a type of LED (Light-emitting diode) in which the film of the organic compound has a layer of emissive electroluminescent, which gives out light in retort to an electric current passed through it.
+Conversely, LED is a semiconducting light source that emits light when electric current flows through it.

 Comparison Table